 One common misconception about credit unions is that your money is at risk there because your deposits aren’t insured by the FDIC (Federal Deposit Insurance Corporation).
 But you can breathe easy because in most cases the NCUA (National Credit Union Administration) has you covered.
 This organization acts in the same way for credit unions as the FDIC does for banks.

-Finally, some credit unions have a bit of a complicated application process for becoming a member, including threshold criteria you have to meet, but it’s a very worthwhile exercise and once you’re a member, in most cases, even if you move out of the area or change employers, you can remain a member at your credit union for life.
+Finally, some credit unions have a bit of a complicated application process for becoming a member, including threshold criteria you have to meet.
+But it is a worthwhile exercise.
+In most cases, once you’re a member, even if you move out of the area or change employers, you’re a member for life.

 Image credits: makeyourmoneymatter.org